projectcalico/calico/networking/bgp.md

 ```
 #### Configure a per-node BGP peer

 Per-node BGP peers apply to one or more nodes in the cluster.
-You can choose which nodes by specifying the node’s name exactly, or using a label selector.
+You can choose which nodes by specifying the node's name exactly, or using a label selector.

 The following example creates a BGPPeer that configures every {{site.prodname}} node with the label, **rack: rack-1** to peer with **192.20.30.40** in AS **64567**.